PercentEquals/CLL/README.md

 # CLL ![https://img.shields.io/github/license/PercentEquals/CLL](https://img.shields.io/github/license/PercentEquals/CLL) ![https://ci.appveyor.com/api/projects/status/github/PercentEquals/CLL?branch=master&svg=true](https://ci.appveyor.com/api/projects/status/github/PercentEquals/CLL?branch=master&svg=true)

 CLL is my attempt at creating a 'simple' programming language with c-like syntax and ideas
 such as operator precedence or data types.
-It also borrows some ideas from others interpreted
+It also borrows some ideas from others interpreted languages like Python or batch/bash
-languages like Python or batch/bash such as triple equals sign and arguments passing.
+such as triple equals sign and arguments passing.

-It can be used to create scripts or can be embedded into a c++ project.
+CLL can be used to create scripts or can be embedded into a c++ project.
 CLL is [turing complete](https://en.wikipedia.org/wiki/Turing_completeness), but it is **not** [object-oriented](https://en.wikipedia.org/wiki/Object-oriented_programming).

 ## Useful links: